oahr/oahr/.github/ISSUE_TEMPLATE/apply-for-product-id.md

 # Product IDs

 Please fill out for _every_ product ID you need.
+You can skip this if you don't need product IDs, but just want to be listed in the repository.

 * Desired Product ID (optional, if available, otherwise assigned by us)
 * General purpose of that ID (e.g. RAM expansion, hardware registers, USB connector)